coolaj86/node-pakman/README.md

         "dependencyList": [ ... ], // other modules, ordered (by line number)
         "dependencyTree": { ... }, // other modules, mapped by modulepath

-        // in the case that it is unknown if the module will be supplied elsewhere "warning": {
-            "code": 300,
-            "symbol": "AMBIGUOUS_DEPENDENCY",
-            "message": "This module appeared as though it should be local, but may be in npm" },

         // in the case that it is known the module cannot be found "error": {
             "stack": "Error: Couldn't find \"./doesnt-exist\"\n    at onDirRead (./lib/get-script.js:50:18)",